Legionella - Role of the Responsible Person and Duty Holder

 5. The appointed responsible person should have a clear understanding of their role and the overall health and safety management structure and policy in the organisation.

-5. Work closely with other professionals within the WSG and external to the organisation i.e. Government Bodies & Agencies, Water Hygiene Companies and Authorising Engineer (Water) / External Water Hygiene Companies;
+2. Work closely with other professionals within the WSG and external to the organisation, i.e. Government Bodies & Agencies, Water Hygiene Companies, and Authorising Engineer (Water) / External Water Hygiene Companies;

-10. Auditing and verification process are established and are being delivered.
+7. Auditing and verification processes are established and are being delivered.

 Multiple Duty Holders?

-The HSE’s HSG274 Part 2, does identify the possibility of multiple Duty Holders.
-Where buildings have landlords, leaseholders or tenants, an agreement must be in place detailing the responsibilities of each party.
+The HSE’s HSG274 Part 2 identifies the possibility of multiple Dutyholders.
+Where buildings have landlords, leaseholders, or tenants, an agreement must be in place detailing the responsibilities of each party.
 Examples of these situations include;

-• Landlord and single leaseholder/tenant – either party could take full responsibility or can be shared;
+• Legionella Control for Housing Landlord and single leaseholder/tenant – either party could take full responsibility, or it can be shared;

 • Managing agent – agreement to specify responsibilities.